UBCMOCCA/CPSC426_A4_2/README.md

 =======
 # Intro

-This coe implements a framework that will allow you to get started with a multi-agent simulation.
+This code implements a framework that will allow you to get started with a multi-agent simulation in WebGL.

 # Instructions